 The user is able to save the opened configuration file by clicking the Save icon from the tool bar or by selecting Save from the File menu.
 The user can save the file anytime the configuration has changed.
 If the file exists in the directory, the configuration is stored to the disk using the current file name.
-If the file has not been saved before or the name does not exist in the directory, the user is prompted to enter a configuration file name.
+If the file has not been saved before or the name to exist in the directory, the very the very the very the very the very the very to be the directory.

+does not exist in the directory, the user is prompted to enter a configuration file name.